|

 organs will function properly and will burn the maximum number

+of calories.
 As far as how many calories you

 should eat, for now try 600 to 800 calories.